Expected Policy Gradients for Reinforcement Learning

 For convenience, Lemma \ref{lem-var} also assumes infinite length trajectories.
-However, this is not a practical limitation since all policy gradient methods implicitly assume trajectories are long enough to be modelled as infinite.
+However, this is not a practical limitation since all policy gradient methods implicitly assume trajectories are long enough to be modeled as infinite.
 Furthermore, a finite trajectory variant also holds, though the proof is messier.

-Lemma \ref{lem-var}'s assumption is reasonable since the only way a random variable $\nabla \log \pi(a \mid s) \hat{Q}(a, s)$ could have zero variance is if it were the same for all actions in the policy's support (except for sets of measure zero), in which case optimising the policy would be unnecessary.
-Since we know that both the estimators of \eqref{spg-samples} and \eqref{epg-samples-i} are unbiased, the estimator with lower variance has lower MSE.
+Lemma \ref{lem-var}'s assumption is reasonable since the only way a random variable could have zero variance is if it were the same for all actions in the policy's support (except for sets of measure zero), in which case optimizing the policy would be unnecessary.
+Since we know that both the estimators of \eqref{spg-samples} and \eqref{epg-samples-i} are unbiased,\footnote{They provide an unbiased estimate of an integral that includes $\hat{Q}$.
+Of course the gradient can still be biased if $\hat{Q}$ itself is biased.} the estimator with lower variance has lower MSE.
 Moreover, we observe that Lemma \ref{lem-var} holds for the case where the computation of $I^{\hat{Q}}_\pi$ is exact.
 Section \ref{sec-expfamily} shows that this is often possible.